jbszczepaniak/gott/content/docs/episodes/episode07.md

 ---
-title: 07 - The mascot
+title: 07 - the mascot
 type: docs
 ---